purxiz/scanny/README.md

 You can click on a grocery item on the home page to manually add/remove it.

+#### Configuration
+Check the config file as I'll probably forget to update this section of the readme, but at the moment only two options are supported.

+require-login: if true, the app will require users to login to view the grocery list.
+Turn off for local hosted applications unless you've got nosy housemates on your LAN...
+allow-registration: if true, the login screen doubles as a registration screen.
+If you enter a username that doesn't already have an account, an account will be created with the entered password.
+It is recommended that you enable this when someone wants to make an account, and then disable it afterwards.
+For safety, you can make all relevant accounts before exposing your app to the internet.
+You can also manually make accounts by entering some data into the sqlite3 db.sqlite.

+To manually add an account, just insert a new user with whatever username and a hashed and salted password.
+The password must of the format sha256(salt.encode() + password.encode()) + '-' + salt.
+I use hashlib for the sha256 function, and uuid.uuid4() for the salt.

 #### Important Notes
 At some points, the program will prompt you to press "Up" to continue.
 That actually means you have to press the escape key.
 I am using a very small keyboard for this project and only had an "up" keycap available.
 In the future I might make these warning messages configurable.